G.I. Joe: Cobra Strike

 G.I.
-Joe: Cobra Strike is a video game written by John Emerson for the Atari 2600 in 1983.
-The game was developed and published by Parker Brothers and involves three different types of gameplay.
+Joe: Cobra Strike is an action video game written by John Emerson for the Atari 2600 and published in 1983 by Parker Brothers.
 The game is loosely based on the G.I.
-Joe franchise of the same name and is the first licensed G.I.
+Joe franchise and is the first licensed G.I.
 Joe video game.
-The UK version was renamed Action Man: Action Force.
+There are three game modes: single-player, two player cooperative, and two player competitive.
+The UK version was renamed Action Man: Action Force, based on the Action Man franchise.

 Parker Brothers held a contest in which a player could win a Black Cobra Cap by reaching the 16th level of the game.

 Gameplay

 In the single-player mode, the player controls a G.I.
 Joe training camp on the bottom of the screen protected by a barrier and armed with two laser cannons.
 In this mode the goal is to keep the giant Cobra-operated robot snake from destroying the shield and thus the training camp by hitting it eight times.
 The Cobra robot shoots venom and laser beams.

 In two-player cooperative mode control of the G.I.
 Joe training game is split between two players as they work to destroy the Cobra robot.
 In the two-player competition mode one player controls the Cobra robot and another player controls the training camp.